mtamc/alpha.cafe/README.md

 ### Loading times
 - Optimizing loading times is crucial for user experience (and bounce rate).
-- Global image assets are compressed and take no more than 500KB.
+- The total transfer size to load the home page is only **320KB** -- including images, fonts, stylesheets, thumbnails, everything except the animations' fullsize.
 - Gifs have been transcoded to webm.
 Animated thumbnails total no larger than 175KB.
-Fullsize animations loaded on demand total 360KB.
+Fullsize animations (loaded on demand only) total 360KB.

 ### CSS full-size image viewer
 - Figure thumbnails can be enlarged with a click.
 The full version will appear in the center of the screen above a black overlay.
 This can be closed by clicking anywhere.